holoviz-dev/pyctdev/background.md

 Expressing the dependencies in one place should be a simplification.

 Went for setup.py.
-However, the master list could be stored in a different place (e.g. a text file, or conda meta.yaml, or pipfile, or whatever).
+However, the main list could be stored in a different place (e.g. a text file, or conda meta.yaml, or pipfile, or whatever).
 The main thing is having the dependencies expressed in one place.